ahmed-musallam/creative-automation-pipeline/README.md

 A CLI tool that automates the generation of creative assets for marketing campaigns using Adobe Firefly Services and Azure OpenAI.
 This tool generates product images in multiple aspect ratios for social media and advertising campaigns.

+> As you review this submission, please remember, **This is POC**: the POC purpose is to evaluate technical skill and ability to work with different GenAI APIs.
+It is not intended to be production ready software.
+To implement all items from the exercise is to implement a GenStudio/Firefly competitor.

 ## Prerequisites

 - **Node.js** (>=22.0.0)